 Steamable Frozen Mixed Vegetables – Use any kind you want.
 I normally like to do a corn, peas, carrot mix.
 Cook these in the microwave according to package instructions before adding them to the chicken pot pie if you want soft veggies.
 This is what I do.

 - I almost always use a rotisserie chicken for this tater tot casserole recipe because it makes it quick & easy to prepare.
 I get a rotisserie chicken from Costco and it’s enough for the amount of chicken needed for the recipe.

-- The recipe calls for the mini tater tots because I have found that they cook quicker and more evenly, which ensures that you will have crispy tater tots on top.
-I don’t believe the off brands make the mini sized tots.
-I always buy the Ora Ida brand of mini tater tots.
-If you use the larger, regular size then you may need to increase the cook time slightly to make sure they’re cooked through.
+- The recipe calls for mini tater tots because I have found that they cook quicker and more evenly, which ensures that you will get crispy tater tots on the top.
+I have only ever seen the mini tater tots in the Ora Ida brand.
+Feel free to use the non-mini tater tots but increase the cook time slightly.

 Chicken Pot Pie Tater Tot Casserole

 - ½ teaspoon dried thyme

 - 1/4 cup all-purpose flour

 - 4 oz cream cheese (1/2 of an 8 oz block)

 - 1 bag (10 oz) steamables frozen mixed vegetables